mawg0ud/VulnVortex/README.md

-# VulnVortex - Penetration Testing Tool
+# VulnVortex
 ## Overview

-VulnVortex is a penetration testing tool, this open-source project provides a simple yet extensible penetration testing tool written in python.
+VulnVortex is an open-source project provides a simple yet extensible penetration testing tool written in python.
 The tool is designed to simulate various aspects of a penetration test, including network scanning, vulnerability assessment, exploitation, and report generation.

 ## Key Features